 To avoid putting your home at risk and wasting a lot of time and money, be sure to work only with a professional for both slate repair and replacement jobs.
 While slate is supposed to last for centuries, at the end of the day it is only as good as the roofer who installs it.

 Slate vs. asphalt shingles

-There is no fair way to compare roofing shingles to slate, with the former being the cheapest, most common material, and the latter being the most high-end, exclusive product.
+There is no fair way to compare asphalt and slate roofing.
+Traditional shingles are the cheapest, most common material, while slate is the most high-end, exclusive product.